WinVector/data_algebra/Examples/WindowFunctions/WindowFunctions.md

-And thiese commands can be re-used and even exported to SQL (including large scale SQL such as PostgreSQL, Apache Spark, or Google Big Query).
+And these commands can be re-used and even exported to SQL (including large scale SQL such as PostgreSQL, Apache Spark, or Google Big Query).

 For a simple demonstration we will use small-scale SQL as realized in SQLite.